rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 ## Character Tokenizer

 Character tokenizers tokenize each character as a token.
-Its main advantages are its simplicity and speed, and a lot less use of memory than word tokenizers.
+Its main advantages are its simplicity and speed and less use of memory than word tokenizers.
-But this doesn’t allow the model to capture long term dependencies in a sentence and performs poorly.
+But this doesn’t allow the model to capture long-term dependencies in a sentence and performs poorly.
 The model fails to learn a representation of texts as meaningful as when using a word tokenization.

 ## Sub-word Tokenizer